Teach for LITA (Program Proposal Form)

 We deliberately seek and strongly encourage submissions from underrepresented groups, such as women, people of color, and the LGBT community.

 To begin the process, the prospective instructor should create a descriptive outline of the program along with information about handouts and any supplementary material that are part of the presentation, course, webinar, or workshop.
 The prospective instructor will complete the form below, including links to the required materials.
 The information will then be distributed electronically to members of the Education Committee for review, and a committee member will be assigned to the prospective instructor as the proposal is reviewed and developed.
-The Committee will strive to provide the prospective instructor with an approval to proceed and/or suggestions for changes within two weeks.
+The Committee will strive to provide the prospective instructor with an approval to proceed and/or suggestions for changes within 30 days.
 Once a program is approved, the Education Committee will forward the course and instructor information to the LITA Board for final approval and to the LITA staff, who will work with the prospective instructor to finalize course details and a letter of agreement.